 Rosa Brook Road is a RAV Network 3 road (conditional).
 Mowen Road in the Shire of Nannup is a RAV Network 2 road and in the Shire of Augusta - Margaret River is a RAV Network 3 road.
 Bridgetown - Nannup Road is a RAV Network 4 road.

 Rosa Brook Road has a weak, older pavement that is uneven in various places, giving a rough ride.
 Increased heavy traffic using the newly created arterial route and from vineyards, forest plantations and rural industry in the region is causing the pavement to rut and heave.
 It is anticipated that surface correction using asphalt overlay will smooth out the deformations and provide additional strength.
 The pavement width varies between 5.9 m and 7 m.
 Ideal pavement width for this road would be consistent 7 m to match the constructed width of Mowen Road.

-Once sealed, funding for ongoing maintenance will be required.
-Mowen Road is currently undergoing a staged construction that will see it fully constructed to a sealed standard from Nannup to Sues Road.
-Although it is the most direct route between the Margaret River Region and centres to the East such as Nannup and Bridgetown, it has been traditionally underutilised as until the reconstruction it was a gravel road often in very poor condition due to heavy logging traffic.
-With the reconstruction and seal program complete, the road's full potential will be realised and a large increase in traffic expected.
-Although the new construction will be expected to hold up under the increased traffic with only minor maintenance required, older sections may require attention and the entire road will require periodic works.
+Sealing of Mowen Road between Nannup and Sues Road has been completed.
+Although the new construction will be expected to hold up under the increased traffic with only minor maintenance required, older sections between Sues Road and Rosa Brook Road may require attention and the entire road will require periodic works.